Lactation: Without pregnancy, induced lactation, relactation

-In humans, induced lactation and relactation have been observed frequently in some cultures, and demonstrated with varying success in adoptive mothers and wet nurses.
+In humans, induced lactation and relactation have been observed frequently in some cultures, and demonstrated with varying success in adoptive mothers, wet nurses, and women with lactophilia.
 It appears plausible that the possibility of lactation in women (or females of other species) who are not biological mothers does confer an evolutionary advantage, especially in groups with high maternal mortality and tight social bonds.
 The phenomenon has been also observed in most primates, in some lemurs, and in dwarf mongooses.

 Lactation can be induced in humans by a combination of physical and psychological stimulation, by drugs, or by a combination of those methods.
-Several protocols for inducing lactation were developed by Dr. Jack Newman and Lenore Goldfarb and are commonly called the Newman-Goldfarb protocols.
+Several protocols for inducing lactation were developed by Jack Newman and Lenore Goldfarb and are commonly called the Newman-Goldfarb protocols.
 The "regular protocol" involves the use of birth control pills to mimic the hormone levels of pregnancy with domperidone to stimulate milk production, followed by discontinuing the birth control and the introducing use of a double electric breast pump to induce milk production.
 Additional protocols exist to support an accelerated timeline and to support induced lactation in menopausal parents.

 Some couples may stimulate lactation outside of pregnancy for sexual purposes.

-Rare accounts of male lactation (as distinct from galactorrhea) exist in historical medical and anthropological literature, although the phenomenon has not been confirmed by more recent literature.
+Rare accounts of male lactation (as distinct from galactorrhea) exist in historical medical and anthropological literature.
+Most recently a subject of transgender health care, multiple case reports have described transgender women successfully inducing lactation.
+Research has indicated that such breast milk is nutritionally comparable to both the milk of naturally lactating and induced lactating cisgender women.

 Domperidone is a drug that can induce lactation.